niklaushirt/cp4waiops-deployer/doc/Techzone_get_environment.md

 **📣 <u>Narration</u>**

-Now let's have a look at the **Story**.
+Now let's have a look at the **Incident**.

 ![image](./demo/image.059.png)

-As I said before, the Story regroups all relevant information concerning the incident at hand that have been identified by Watson AIOps.
+As I said before, the Incident regroups all relevant information concerning the incident at hand that have been identified by Watson AIOps.

 1. A list of Alerts that have been identified by Watson AIOps to be the most probable cause
 2. The localization of the problem related to the Topology
 3. The suggested Runbooks to automatically mitigate the incident
 4. Similar Incidents that resemble the incident at hand
-5. Status of the Story - here I can change the status and priority of the story
+5. Status of the Incident - here I can change the status and priority of the incident

 <div style="page-break-after: always;"></div>

-### 3.4.4 Acknowledge the Story
+### 3.4.4 Acknowledge the Incident

 >**🚀 <u>Action</u>**
->Click on **Change Story Settings.**
+>Click on **Change Incident Settings.**
 >
 >Select **Change Status.**
 >